dgaydukov/cert-aws/files/sa.md

 LC (launch configuration) - template that ASG uses to launch new instances.
 One ASG use one LC.
 You can't modify LC, if you need to change some params you should create new LC and update your ASG.
 You can use on-demand or spot instances in LC, in case of spot you should set bid price in LC.
 ASG can launch your instances across multiple AZ but only within same region.
-Unhealthy instance can be determine by 2 healthchecks
+Unhealthy instance can be determine by 2 healthchecks:
-* elb healthchek - you should use it if you use elb
-* ec2 healthcheck - use it if you don't use elb
+* ec2 healthcheck (default check for asg, check only status of instance itself) - use it if you don't use elb
-ASG troubleshoot
+* elb healthchek - more elaborated check (for example to check if instance return status 200) ASG troubleshoot
 * more than 1 policy triggered by single event -> in this case asg launch policy with the greater impact (if one policy add 2 ec2 and another 4 -> 4 ec2 would be added)
 * scale-out and scale-in triggered by single event -> in this case scale-out wins